By Tony Barthel

 This is pretty unusual, as many RVs that claim to be framed in aluminum are, but it is limited to the side walls.
 Flagstaff has aluminum framing in beds, dinettes, walls (including slide box walls), ceilings, roofs and floors.

 All those surfaces are laminated in the company’s own laminating plant.
 I will verify this, but I do believe the fifth wheels still use a Luan substrate, which Flagstaff claims is more structurally solid.
-It’s funny: Forest River’s Cougar brand uses Azdel because they claim it’s more structurally solid.
+It’s funny: Keystone’s Cougar brand uses Azdel because they claim it’s more structurally solid.

 Outside we go